box-key/Media-Authentication-Project/readme.md

 # Description

+This project is a part of media authentication research project that finds a way to separate maliciously modified images and non-maliciously modified images. </br>
-This project lists methods used to format CASIA2 dataset provided by kaggle: https://www.kaggle.com/sophatvathana/casia-dataset.
+The programs here mainly focuses on ways to format CASIA2 dataset provided by kaggle: https://www.kaggle.com/sophatvathana/casia-dataset.

 - Method 1:</br>
 Convert all the tif files into jpg files.